Podiatry: United States

 Upon completion of their residency, podiatrist candidates are eligible to sit for examinations for certification by one of two specialty boards accredited by the Council on Podiatric Medical Education (CPME), which itself is overseen and approved by the Department of Education.
 These are the American Board of Podiatric Medicine (ABPM) and the American Board of Foot and Ankle Surgery (ABFAS).

 ABPM certification leads to fellowship in either the American Society of Podiatric Surgeons (ASPS) or the American College of Podiatric Medicine (ACPM).
 ABFAS certification leads to fellowship in the ASPS or the American College of Foot and Ankle Surgeons (ACFAS).
 ABPM is recognized by CPME as certification in primary podiatric medicine and orthopaedics and the ABFAS as certification in podiatric surgery.
 However, hospital credentialing committees often do not distinguish between the two.

 There are two surgical certifications under ABFAS: foot surgery, and reconstructive rearfoot/ankle (RRA) surgery.
 In order to be board-certified in RRA, the sitting candidate has to have already achieved board certification in foot surgery.
 To receive ABFAS certification, the candidate must pass the written examination, submit surgical logs indicating experience and variety, pass an oral examination, and complete a computer-based clinical simulation.

-As of 2025, the median salary for a podiatrist in the United States is $152,800 a year.